 A final selection of 100 books, chosen by an international jury, will be displayed at Storefront for Art and Architecture’s gallery space in June 2018 as part of the New York Architecture Book Fair.
 The books will also be featured an upcoming publication called The Book of Architecture Books.

 A larger selection of books will be exhibited at the New York Public Library during the fair.

 A series of seven private salons will be held in the homes of prominent New York City based architects.
 Each event will explore a selection of books from the host’s personal library, open to audiences for the first time.
 The salons will be structured as informal conversations with invited guests.

 Events will be recorded and made available in the form of podcasts and a series of essays.

-Hosts include: Henry Cobb, Beatriz Colomina & Mark Wigley, Liz Diller & Ricardo Scofidio, Cynthia Davidson & Peter Eisenman, Steven Holl, and Bernard Tschumi.
+Other hosts (yet to be confirmed) include: Henry Cobb, Beatriz Colomina & Mark Wigley, Cynthia Davidson & Peter Eisenman, and Steven Holl.

 During the New York Architecture Book Fair, bookstores and organizations across New York City will display pop-up collections of architecture books in their spaces.

 Programming partners during and in advance of the fair include The Cooper Union, the Graduate School of Architecture, Planning, and Preservation at Columbia University, e-flux Architecture, the New York Public Library, and Printed Matter.

 The New York Architecture Book Fair is part of the Crossovers Program, a collaboration between Storefront and the Het Nieuwe Instituut.
 This program is supported as part of the Dutch Culture USA program by the Consulate General of the Netherlands in New York.